DontUseMyCode/chess/README.md

 # chess
-Simple chess game in open-gl
+Simple chess game in open-gl in C language.